 - Fisher Space Bullet Space Pen and Rite in the Rain All Weather Notebook

-- Aluminum foil to start a fire or use as a cup/cooking etc
+- Aluminum foil to start a fire or use as a cup/cooking etc. There are lots of uses for aluminum foil.

 - A Fresnel Lens – Flat, lightweight and powerful magnifying lens to start fires.
 Cheap too.
 (Video)

 - 5V portable solar charger and USB battery for your cell phone or other USB things.

 - Water filter like the Saywer Mini Filtration System or equivalent that will connect to a Camelbak.
 I haven’t found a better water filter yet.
 I even did a review of it.

 - Avon SKIN-SO-SOFT Bug Guard PLUS Insect Repellent Moisturizing Lotion – the only thing I’ve ever found to work.